 The Open University and Trinity Laban Conservatoire of Music and Dance have formed a collaborative credit agreement in order to offer an innovative new module, Certificate: The Practice of Music Making, from October 2016.
 The Practice of Music Making is worth 60 credits at Level 3, and students registered for an Open University degree may count it towards their BA (Music), BA (Arts & Humanities) or BA (Open) qualification.
-Full details of the Certificate, and information regarding registration, are available on the Trinity Laban website.
+All students planning to study this module should read the guidance available on this page.
+Further details of the Certificate, and information regarding registration, are available on the Trinity Laban website.

 The Practice of Music Making was developed and authored jointly by staff of Trinity Laban and OU Music.
 It is taught through Trinity Laban, so students will register with them and not through the OU.
 Upon completion of the module, a student’s overall grade is converted into the equivalent grade for an OU Level 3 module, and will count towards the student’s degree classification exactly as would an OU module.
 To find out more about the Certificate, watch this video in which students and staff share some insights.